Keinta15/Lua-Pong/README.md

 Lua Pong
 ==================

-My attempt at a Pong clone for the PS Vita™ made on [Lua Player Plus Vita](https://github.com/Rinnegatamante/lpp-vita)
+My attempt at a Pong clone for the PS Vita™ made on [Lua Player Plus Vita](https://github.com/Rinnegatamante/lpp-vita).
+This project was done mainly for self learning purposes.
+You are free to use or distribute the source any way you like.

 ## Credits